Jeremy S. Dasen, Principal Investigator

 Sara Fenstermacher received her B.A. from Bucknell University and Ph.D. in neuroscience from Harvard University.
 Working with Dr. Rosalind Segal, she studied how neurotrophins promote axon viability through regulation of mRNA localization and translation in axons.
 She then started a postdoc with Dr. Tom Jessell at Columbia University before moving to NYU to continue her research with Dr. Jeremy Dasen.
 Sara is interested in the development and function of neural circuits that coordinate movement.
 Her current work seeks to understand how the serotonergic system modulates spinal cord circuits to allow for flexible motor control.
-Sara is a Junior Fellow in the Simons Foundation Society of Fellows.
+Sara is a recipient of the K99/R00 Pathway to Independence Award from NINDS and was previously a Junior Fellow in the Simons Foundation Society of Fellows.

 Outside of the lab she enjoys yoga and cycling, attending music and arts performances, and watching sports.